Tutorial

 What Makes Spatial Data Line Up On A Map?

-There are lots of great resources that describe coordinate reference systems and projections in greater detail (read more, below).
-For the purposes of this activity, what is important to understand is that data from the same location but saved in different projections will not line up in any GIS or other program.
+There are many great resources that describe coordinate reference systems and projections in greater detail (read more, below).
+For the purposes of this activity, it is important to understand that data from the same location but saved in different projections will not line up in any GIS or other program.
 Thus, it's important when working with spatial data in a program like R to identify the coordinate reference system applied to the data and retain it throughout data processing and analysis.

 Read More: